craftingcity/The-Known-World/Game Notes/Prenotes/'23/Prenotes May 03 23.md

 inec 12
 dot 3+

-they won, they are still at the battlefield with the corpses of the birdthings,
+they won, they are still at the battlefield with the corpses of the birdthings, they have some kind of missive from the city